-690 Transitions in identity are often accompanied by changes in the status of a data item.
-These are recorded in the statusCode and moodCode elements.
-Table X.4.1.1.2.1-1 below shows the meaning of these different status values from the HL7 actStatus vocabulary.
-Table X.4.1.1.2.1-2 shows the meaning of the moodCode values from HL7 Act MoodCode vocabulary.
+Status is recorded in the statusCode element.
+Table X.4.2.1.2.1-1 below shows the meaning of these different status values from the HL7 ActStatus vocabulary.

-Status updates are changes such as "this medication has been discontinued", or "this problem is now resolved" or "this planned item has occurred".
-Status updates change the identity of the data item whose status is being updated, but it does not change the facts associated with the items as they were reported at a previous point in time.
+Status updates are changes such as "this medication has been discontinued", or "this problem is now resolved".
 Status updates report on the normal evolution of a data item over time.
-Status can be represented as an observation value